decorouz/image-sharing-app/zdoc/lessons_from_project.md

 ## Using the contenttypes framework

 Django includes a contenttypes framework located at django.contrib.contenttypes.
 This application can track all models installed in your project and provides a generic interface to interact with your models.

+### Adding user actions to the activity stream

+• A user bookmarks an image
+• A user likes an image
+• A user creates an account
+• A user starts following another user